How to Make Ginger Tea With Brown Sugar

 - Pour the water into pot.

-- Put to boil, and then simmer for another 30 minutes
+- Bring to a boil, then simmer for another 30 minutes.

 - Add the brown sugar, stir to dissolve.